- Protein, fiber, & healthy fat

 You need to eat to survive but you hate to cook.
 Thanks to the restaurant industry and your ability to reheat take-out, you’ve survived just fine thus far.
 But now you’d like to take more control of your meal prep and eat healthier at home.
 What to do?

-Before we get to our top 10 tips, keep the following basic nutrition points in mind when you’re starting on your healthy eating journey.
+But before we get to our top 10 tips, keep the following basic nutrition points in mind when you’re starting on your healthy eating journey.

 The key to balanced healthy eating: protein, fiber, & healthy fat